Part of the security infrastructure for AI agents

 Cryptographic identity for autonomous agents.

-AIM gives every AI agent a unique Ed25519 identity, capability scoped authorization, and a continuous 8 factor trust score.
-Run it locally on your laptop or deploy AIM Server for cross machine fleet governance.
+AIM gives every AI agent a unique Ed25519 identity, capability scoped authorization, and a continuous trust score.
+Add it with one decorator using the Python SDK, or deploy AIM Server for cross machine fleet governance.

 Open source.
 Apache 2.0.
 Self hosted or AIM Cloud.